peelingwave/cis221_codepath/README.md

 The following are summary steps to deploy the honeypot VM (I used the installation scripts provided by codepath as seen in gif below):
 1. Create honeypot VM in GCP cloudshell (not in the MHN-admin console).
 2. Install Dionaea by copying the wget script in the mhn-admin gui under Deploy > Dionaea.
-3. SSH into honeypot-1 console and paste the wget install script.
+3. SSH into honeypot-1 console and paste the wget install script and run the command.
 ![dionaea](https://user-images.githubusercontent.com/98624766/166306537-b3ff4787-05d2-4159-980d-475d07ff1c1e.gif)

 ### Database Backup (Required)